spacetelescope/slitlessutils/docs/multi.rst

    :align: center
    :alt: Example regularization plot.

-   The top panel shows the standard L-curve with the scaling factor of the `Frobenius norm <https://en.wikipedia.org/wiki/Matrix_norm>`_ to ensure that the regularization parameter :math:`\ell` is dimensionless, which is encoded in the color of the plot symbols (see colorbar at the very bottom).
+   The top panel shows the standard L-curve with the scaling factor of the `Frobenius norm <https://en.wikipedia.org/wiki/Matrix_norm>`_ to ensure that the regularization parameter